Weaverbeaver/Hugo/README.md

 generators.py - Contains a number of functions used to generate content using OpenAI API.

-hugorun.py - Functions to execute the static website generator, Hugo, and export the generated website as a zip file.
+hugorun.py - Functions to execute the static website generator, Hugo, concatenate people into a paragraph, and create a website class.

-scanfile.py - Enumerates Hugo themes.
+scanfile.py - Functions to enumerate Hugo themes, create .md files, and export the generated website as a zip file.

 website.py - A class for a website instance.
 Contains the config for the website and functions to update the config.